Kinds-of-Intelligence-CFI/measurement-layout-tutorial/README.md

 # Requirements

 Participants will require a laptop with a browser and a WiFi connection to access the Google Colaboratory notebooks in this repository.
-Participants can save their scripts to their own Google Drive or fork this repository and commit changes there.
+Participants can save their notebooks to their own Google Drive.